OWASP/Top10/2021/docs/A01_2021-Broken_Access_Control.md

 -   Rate limit API and controller access to minimize the harm from automated attack tooling.

--   JWT tokens should be invalidated on the server after logout.
+-   Stateful session idnetifiers should be invalidated on the server after logout.
+    Stateless JWT tokens should rather be short-lived so that the window of opportunity for an attacker is minimized.

 Developers and QA staff should include functional access control unit and integration tests.